home-assistant/home-assistant.io/source/more-info/free-space.markdown

 The Home Assistant database can get huge!

-Luckily there is a tool you can use to [purge the contents of the database](/integrations/recorder/#service-purge)
+Luckily, there is a tool you can use to [purge the contents of the database](/integrations/recorder/#service-purge)

 You can [filter](/integrations/recorder/#configure-filter) what you send to the database, and even change how long it stores the data